gazhds/Bachelor-Project/meeting_notes.md

    - impact formula
    - still researching on assymetry, but most certainly will include it
    - will try also PCA to see if it makes difference for the final results

+4. Plan until next meeting on 10.04:
+   - combine the masks with the images
+   - extract all the features needed
+   - prepare all the data
+   - do the baseline model + one of the DL models

 # Meeting 27.03
 1. Feature extractions and preparation of the training data: